How to Match#

 Measuring Similarity#

-The biggest decision you have to make when doing matching is deciding how you want to measure whether two observations are “similar”.
-The most simple, commonly used strategy is to measure the dissimilarity of two observations in a pair by:
+The biggest decision you have to make when doing matching is deciding how you want to measure whether two observations are “similar.”

-Of course it’s not the only strategy – the video linked at the bottom of this reading will direct you to a talk on three very good strategies, as well as their strengths and weaknesses – but that’s generally the idea.
+Of course this is not the only strategy – the video linked at the bottom of this reading will direct you to a talk on three very good strategies, as well as their strengths and weaknesses – but that’s the idea.

 When Can / Should I Use Matching?#